Wednesday, June 17

 Dr. Jerry Alliston, University of Southern Mississippi, Moderator

-Dr. Jordan Spencer, PhD, SSP, NCSP, BCBA – Mississippi State University
+Dr. Jordan Spencer, SSP, NCSP, BCBA – Mississippi State University

-M Cade Smith, PhD – University of Mississippi
+Dr. M Cade Smith – University of Mississippi

-J Michelle Clouse, PhD – Itawamba Community College
+Dr. J Michelle Clouse – Itawamba Community College

 Scott Mullins, LMSW - University of Southern Mississippi